Basketball Drills

 Stationary Dribble Series

-Each player with a ball, spread across the court.
-Coach calls a move and times it for 20-30 seconds: right hand pound, left hand pound, crossover, between the legs, behind the back.
-Cue points: low dribbles below the waist, head up, fingertips not palm.
-Belongs in every practice as a five-minute opener.
+Every player with a ball, spread across the court.
+The coach calls a move and times it for 20 to 30 seconds: right-hand pound, left-hand pound, crossover, between the legs, behind the back.

 Two-Ball Dribble